 To guide my work, I draw on varied schools of psychological and philosophical thought.
 I integrate current scholarship from psychoanalytic theory, attachment theory, neuroscience, and somatic, trauma-informed research.
 I strive to be flexible and open in my work and am actively engaged in anti-oppression work, both personally and professionally.
 I honor diversity and accordingly welcome people from all walks of life.

-My background in ecology – the study of how nature resiliently adapts and grows — informs my belief that authentic relationship to self and others is the foundation of health, satisfaction and success.
-I believe that change and growth happen naturally, when we honor and more fully inhabit who and where we are.
+My background in ecology – the study of how complex natural systems interact to resiliently adapt and grow — informs my belief that change and growth happen naturally, when we honor and more fully inhabit who and where we are.

-I've studied the broad global issues of our time--- our relationship to each other and to our surrounding environments and ecologies, the world's economic systems and their attendant inequalities, and social justice movements throughout history.
-I find this larger systems perspective invaluable in my work as a therapist.
+I've studied the broad global issues of our time.
+These include the climate crisis, our relationship to each other and to our surrounding environments, the world's economic systems, social inequalities, and justice movements throughout history.
+I find an understanding of history and these larger systems perspectives invaluable in my work as a therapist.
 I believe we are not separate from the world around us, and that the personal is political.
-For me, therapy is a subtle yet powerful activism, a way to actively support the values of justice, inclusivity, diversity, creativity and compassion in the lives of my patients and in the communities to which they belong.
+For me, therapy is a subtle yet powerful activism: a way to directly support the values of justice, inclusivity, diversity, creativity and compassion in the lives of my patients and the communities to which they belong.

-The Psychotherapy Institute - Berkeley, CA - Two Year Post-Graduate Training Program in Psychodynamic Psychotherapy
+The Psychotherapy Institute - Berkeley, CA - two year advanced post-graduate training in Psychodynamic Psychotherapy

-The Integral Counseling Center at Pierce Street - San Francisco, CA - Practicum and Internship in Psychodynamic Psychotherapy
+Integral Counseling Center - San Francisco, CA - two year practicum and internship in Psychodynamic Psychotherapy

-University of Wisconsin - Madison - BS, BA, Life Sciences Communication and International Relations, Focus on Social Justice
+University of Wisconsin - Madison, WI - BS, BA, Life Sciences Communication and International Relations